CS2103AUG2016-T13-C1/addressbook-level4/docs/UserGuide.md

 Adds a task to the task manager<br>
 Format: `add TASK_NAME [sd/START_DATE] [st/START_TIME] [ed/END_DATE] [et/END_TIME] [tl/TIMELEFT]`

-> Task can include start and end date/time (optional).
+> Task name is required, but providing start/end dates are optional.

 Examples:
 * `add do laundry sd/6-10-2016`
 * `add CS2103 project sd/1-10-2016 ed/14-11-2016`

 #### Set a deadline to a task : `setdeadline`
-Sets time left to the specified task from the task manager.<br>
+Sets the amount of time left or an end date to the specified task from the task manager.<br>
 Format: `setdeadline TASK_INDEX tl/TIMELEFT` or `setdeadline TASK_INDEX ed/END_DATE`

+> Sets a deadline to the task at the specified `TASK_INDEX`.
+  The index refers to the index number shown in the most recent listing.<br>
+  The index **must be a positive integer** 1, 2, 3, ...

 Examples:
 * `list`<br>
   `setdeadline 2 tl/24`<br>